 - Cut the chocolate fudge.
 Once the fudge is solid, use a smooth-edged knife to slice it into about 24 pieces.

-The best way to store chocolate fudge is by placing the pieces in an airtight container with a sheet of wax paper in between each layer.
+Storing: The best way to store this Paleo Chocolate Fudge is by placing the pieces in an airtight container with a sheet of wax paper in between each layer.
 This keeps the fudge from sticking to itself and also locks in moisture so that the fudge doesn’t get dry and crumbly.
 You can leave it in the fridge or at room temperature, whichever you prefer.

-Paleo fudge can last about 1 week when left at room temperature or in the fridge.
-If you want to keep it for longer, you may want to place it in the freezer, where it can stay for a few months in an airtight container.
+Freeze: You can also place it in the freezer, where it can stay for a few months in an airtight container.

 Full Recipe Instructions